 I’ll still give each book a bit of context for being included in this list, and remember: Each one of the books below comes with my highest recommendation.
 I suggest reading them all, so go with whatever catches your eye.

-To anyone who wants to improve their business and life during this lockdown, here are the books I recommend.
+To anyone who wants to improve their business and life, here are the books I recommend.

 Adweek Copywriting Handbook (Advertising & Copywriting) [Amazon]